connexcs/docs/docs/customer/customer.md

 7. Click **`Save`**.

 !!! warning
-    DO NOT save passwords in either of the notes field in the Cotact Details.
+    DO NOT save passwords in either of the notes field in the Contact Details.

 ![alt text][contacts-2]
 ![alt text][main-tab]